kossmac/nfd/monitor/README.md

-# How to get a nice monitor for my gitce configuration #
+# How to get a nice monitor for my nfd configuration #

 In our small test setup, we use a dedicated Debian "sqeeze" box.
 Plain X11 is installed and the Google Chrome browser (it is the only one with built-in